The Jewish LobbyThe largest single-issue lobby in the USA

 Cohen Center for Modern Jewish Studies (Brandeis University)

-Combat Antisemitism Movement CAM (Unites over 850 worldwide organizations)
+Combat Antisemitism Movement - unites over 850 worldwide organizations, with

 Commentary